EmilieKO/Emilie_Kolstad_Olsen_sp1/README.md

 - The schedule delivery table can take user input, and transfer it to the delivery board using the "Add" button.
 - If a delivery driver is late, a toast notification will appear with their information.
 - To remove a delivery driver's info, you can select a driver, and click "Clear"
+- A digital clock is at the bottom of the page, where it displays the current date and time.

+## Additional information

+- Please use the format of hh:mm when you are asked to choose a time.